Theodore Wells Pietsch III

 Theodore Wells Pietsch III (born March 6, 1945) is an American systematist and evolutionary biologist especially known for his studies of anglerfishes.
 Pietsch has described 72 species and 14 genera of fishes and published numerous scientific papers focusing on the relationships, evolutionary history, and functional morphology of teleosts, particularly deep-sea taxa.
 For this body of work, Pietsch was awarded the Robert H. Gibbs Jr. Memorial Award in Systematic Ichthyology by the American Society of Ichthyologists and Herpetologists in 2005.
 Pietsch has spent most of his career at the University of Washington in Seattle as a professor mentoring graduate students, teaching ichthyology to undergraduates, and curating the ichthyology collections of the UW Burke Museum of Natural History and Culture.

 His zoological author abbreviation is Pietsch.
-See also :Category:Taxa named by Theodore Wells Pietsch III and a query for taxa he authored.

 Education

 Pietsch attended John Adams High School in Indiana.
 After a B.A. in zoology at the University of Michigan he did a M.S. and Ph.D. in biology at the University of Southern California.
 He was a postdoctoral fellow at Harvard University from 1973 to 1975.
 Pietsch taught at California State University at Long beach from 1975 to 1978 and the University of Washington from 1978 until his retirement in July 2015.